Skip to content

 4. Alignment: Infrastructure Legitimacy

-How can the "Water Prosumer" model support urban resilience?
+How can the water prosumer model strengthen urban resilience?

-What are the strategic risks of a digital water network?
+What are the principal risks of a digital water network?

 About the Author